awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/buffering.md

 ### Controlling SDK buffering and callbacks

+Two main structures control most of the SDK behavior.
+DeviceInfo structure is applicable to the client object overall whereas each stream can be configured with StreamInfo structure.
+The values in the structure can affect how the SDK core behaves.
+At runtime, the SDK communicates with the application through callbacks.
+The following members affect the buffering logic.

 StreamInfo.streamCaps.bufferDuration - specifies the entire duration of the buffer keep in the content store before purging from the tail.
 As the frames fall off the Tail, DroppedFragmentReportFunc callback will be called if the frames have not been yet sent (aka. the Tail crosses the Current pointer).

 StreamInfo.streamCaps.maxLatency - specifies the duration in excess of which StreamLatencyPressureFunc callback will be called.
 The value should be anywhere between a couple of fragments duration to bufferDuration.
 If the value is 0 or greater than bufferDuration, no latency pressure callback will be issued.
-C Producer layer default logic will attempt to re-connect when this callback is fired potentially resulting in a better connection.
+C Producer layer default logic will attempt to reset the connection (re-connect) when this callback is fired potentially resulting in a better connection.

-DeviceInfo.storageInfo.storageSize - specifies the overall content store size to allocate for storing all of the buffered frames for all of the streams (in case the for a given Client object).
+DeviceInfo.storageInfo.storageSize - specifies the overall content store size to allocate for storing all of the buffered frames for all of the streams (in case there are multiple streams for a given Client object).
 The default behavior on overflowing the storage is to evict the tail frames until there is enough storage available to put a new frame.
-As the content store fills up and the utilization reaches 95%, content store pressure callback will be issued.
+As the content store fills up (due to buffering) storage pressure callback will be issued when the Content Store utilization reaches 95% (less than 5% available storage).

 ### Dropping frames